What is Cloud Computing?

 * Complex domain designs should be based on a model.

-Domain-driven design is not a technology or a methodology.
-It is a way of thinking and a set of priorities, aimed at accelerating software projects that have to deal with complicated domains.
+not a technology or a methodology.
+It is a way of thinking and a set of

 To accomplish that goal, teams need an extensive set of design practices, techniques and principles.